-Luckily, many of the policies being introduced to tackle climate change, such as converting to renewable energies, will also help to clean the air.
+Luckily, many of the policies being introduced to tackle climate crisis, such as converting to renewable energies, will also help to clean the air.

 Meanwhile, many countries are rolling out specific air pollution policies.
 In 2017, the Government announced that it would be raising existing taxes on diesel cars and investing £220 million in a clean air fund.
 London and Oxford are both hoping to ban polluting cars from certain areas in the next 10 years.